 Seed from most plants, trees, shrubs and perennials native to temperate climates require stratification to duplicate winter temperatures before they will grow.
 Seeds can be planted outside in the fall, or, more reliably, they can be mixed with moist peat moss or vermiculite, put in clear plastic bags, and placed in the refrigerator, not the freezer.
 Most seeds require eight weeks of 33 to 41 degrees, some as little as four weeks and some as many as twelve weeks.
 When gathering seeds, harvest them as soon as they are ripe and keep them moist.
 If seeds become dried out, it is harder to get them to grow.

 The seeds of hardy annuals and easy to grow perennials can be planted outdoors directly into prepared soil once the soil reaches a minimum temperature which ranges from 40 degrees for peas to 70 degrees for squash.
-If no planting depth is indicated, plant seeds two to three times as deep as their average diameter.
+If no planting depth is indicated, plant seeds two to three times as deep as their length.
 I place the seeds on the surface of the soil and use my finger to push them down to the proper depth, then close the holes.

 Seeds that require warmer soil and seeds that are hard to grow can get off to a better start if started indoors about six weeks before being planted outside.